ampache/ampache.org-docs/docs/docs/configuration/broadcasts.md

     b.onerror = () => console.log('broadcast refused - origin/host mismatch?');
     ```

-4. **Then try a broadcast** with two browsers — one broadcasting, one listening.
+5. **Then try a broadcast** with two browsers — one broadcasting, one listening.
 The listener's player should change track when the broadcaster does.

 ## Known limitations

 * The websocket server is a single process and holds every listener connection; it is not clustered.
 * There is no reconnect: if the server restarts, listeners must rejoin.
+If the socket never connects in the first place, or drops mid-listen, the player falls back to normal local playback (transport controls come back) rather than staying stuck with them hidden — but it does not automatically rejoin the broadcast.
 * A listener's browser must be able to reach the *stream* as well as the socket, so the same access rules as ordinary playback apply.
 * The origin check is exact on the host, so an installation reachable under two names can only broadcast under the one `websocket_address` names.

+## Troubleshooting a stuck-looking player

+Before the fix described here, a listener whose socket failed to connect (wrong host, blocked port, service not running) was left with the transport controls (play/pause/next/stop, seek bar, playlist) hidden and nothing to unhide them — `startBroadcastListening()` hides them optimistically, expecting the socket to come up and drive playback itself.
+If it never does, the player looks "half loaded": no track, no controls, an unusable black box.

+The listener-side player now attaches `onerror`/`onclose` handlers to the broadcast socket.
+A failed or dropped connection is logged to the browser console (`[broadcast] ...`) and restores the hidden controls so the player works normally — it just won't follow the broadcaster anymore.
+Malformed `SONG` payloads are also caught and logged instead of throwing and silently breaking the message loop.

+If you still see a broken player, check the browser console first — the failure is now always logged there.